MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-ttygetinfo.md

 ### -param pcbcNeeded

 Caller-supplied pointer to a location to receive the number of bytes written into the buffer pointed to by <i>pOutputBuf</i>.
 If the number of bytes required is smaller than the number specified by <i>dwSize</i>, the method should supply the required size and return E_FAIL.

-##### - dwInfoIndex.OEMTTY_INFO_UFM_IDS

-The <i>pOutputBuf</i> parameter points to an array of DWORDs of sufficient size to hold the number of resource IDs of the UFMs for 10, 12, and 17 CPI fonts.
-(This number is obtained by using OEMTTY_INFO_NUM_UFMS in a query.)
-The method should return the resource IDs of the <a href="https://msdn.microsoft.com/0a51fa2b-3d09-4a5f-9fff-40604877a414">UFMs</a> for 10,12, and 17 CPI fonts.

-##### - dwInfoIndex.OEMTTY_INFO_NUM_UFMS

-The <i>pOutputBuf</i> parameter points to a DWORD in which the method should return the number of resource IDs of the <a href="https://msdn.microsoft.com/0a51fa2b-3d09-4a5f-9fff-40604877a414">UFMs</a> for 10, 12, and 17 CPI fonts.
-To actually obtain these resource IDs, perform a query using OEMTTY_INFO_UFM_IDS.

-##### - dwInfoIndex.OEMTTY_INFO_MARGINS

-The <i>pOutputBuf</i> parameter points to a RECT structure in which the method should return page margin widths, in tenths of millimeters (for example, 20 represents 2 mm).
-If the entire page is printable, all margin values must be 0.

-##### - dwInfoIndex.OEMTTY_INFO_CODEPAGE

-The <i>pOutputBuf</i> parameter points to a DWORD in which the method should return the number of the code page to be used.

 ## -returns